sanjar-notes/ror/Home/2_Resources/1_railstutorial_book_read/2_Toy_App_-_Models,_Views.md

 #### 5. The `MicroPosts` Resource
 * Generate a scaffold using `rails generate scaffold Micropost content:text user_id:integer`, and run `rails db:migrate` to create a table.
 * After creating a micropost, a green message appears.
 It is a `p` tag with an `id` of 'notice'.
 This is called a Flash in Rails, it's a one time message from the server.
-* [[2.
-Validations |Validating]] models.
+* [[4_MVC/Model/2_Validations |Validating]] models.
 Validation of data (models) can be done in model files.
 Example, to set maximum limit of 140 chars for a MicroPost, a validation can be added in `app/models/MicroPosts.rb` file, like so:

 ```ruby
 class MicroPosts < ApplicationRecord